Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

 Yes, trek lovers, you got this one.

 There’s a flag post trek in Chikul and the flag can easily be seen from the land.
-It’s an easy trek which passes from the village and you can also take local guidance to reach the endpoint.
+It’s an easy trek that passes from the village and you can also take local guidance to reach the endpoint.

 Buses from Chitkul Bus Stand